claudiomartins/augmented-interval-tree/README.md

 - deletion of nodes
 - recalculating the maximum value of the subtree when a change or deletion happens in any of the nodes

+# Other notes

+- when querying the tree, I am adding one second to the start interval time and removing one second from the end interval time.
+The reason is that because the times are rounded, they collide with each other when doing the queries.
+For example, querying the range  "07:30 AM, 07:33 AM" would also return the interval "7:10 AM, 7:30 AM" as "7:30 AM" is within the range, since we're looking for :00 seconds across the board.